 Venus is also one of the four terrestrial planets of our Solar System.
-It is very much like Earth in terms of its size, mass, and how close it is to the Sun.
+It is very much like Earth regarding its size, mass, and how close it is to the Sun.
 That’s where similarities end.
 Venus is the hottest planet in the solar system.
-Its atmosphere is almost completely carbon dioxide making up 96% of it’s atmosphere.
-The atmospheric pressure is immense, seeing how it is almost 92 times stronger than it is on the Earth.
+Its atmosphere is almost entirely carbon dioxide making up 96% of its atmosphere.
+The atmospheric pressure is immense, seeing how it is nearly 92 times stronger than it is on the Earth.

 The clouds of Venus are highly reflective and made up of sulfuric acid.
-Due to this, it is almost impossible to see the surface of the planet from space.
-Venus is very desert-like, with volcanic activity and runaway greenhouse effect which contributes to the extremely hot temperatures coming in at approximately 863 degrees Fahrenheit.
-Venus while named after the goddess of beauty is one of the unhospitable environments to life we have studied.
+Due to this, it is almost impossible to see the planet’s surface from space.
+Venus is very desert-like, with volcanic activity and a runaway greenhouse effect, contributing to the scorching temperatures at approximately 863 degrees Fahrenheit.
+While named after the goddess of beauty, Venus is one of the inhospitable environments to life we have studied.

 It was also the first that was visited by a man-made spacecraft since it is so close to us.
 Mariner 2 visited Venus back in 1962.
 Detailed maps were very difficult to have since the atmosphere is so thick.
 In 1991 the Magellan Orbiter was the first to submit such maps.
 There have been plans made to send other expeditions to Venus, but the extreme heat and other conditions have halted such ideas.